 The degree programme is offered full-time (4 years).
 Arrows indicate the entry and progression points.
 A number of option modules are open for each year of study and are chosen by the student in consultation with their personal tutor.
 The large number of option modules at stage 1 allows students to take subjects that they have not studied before or further study subjects of interest.
 Selection of certain modules would also allow a student to transfer to eg the Chemistry with Medicinal Chemistry programme at the end of stage 1.
-A special feature of this course is that students undertake research training and do a research project in an area of chemistry of their choosing at stage 4.
+Special features of this course are that students study the stage 4 lecture modules by distance learning; they undertake research training prior to the placement and do a research project in an area of industrial chemistry on placement at stage 4.